Once you've decided who to hire, you’ll need to make them a job offer.

 Before they start work, you must check they have the right to work in the UK.

 You can withdraw the job offer if the applicant did not meet the offer's conditions.
 For example:

 - suitable references

 - criminal record checks

-It’s a good idea to inform them of the reasons you withdrew the offer.
+It’s a good idea to tell them the reasons you're withdrawing the offer.